Oilcos maintain pause; petrol, diesel prices unchanged for 18th consecutive day

-New Delhi: Fuel prices in the country have remained steady for over a fortnight now even though global oil market remains volatile with regular variations in prices.
+New Delhi, March 17 (IANS) Fuel prices in the country have remained steady for over a fortnight now even though global oil market remains volatile with regular variations in prices.

 Accordingly, petrol continues to be priced at Rs 91.17 a litre and diesel Rs 81.47 a litre in the capital on Wednesday.
 Fuel prices have not been revised now for 18 days.